Wintermute0110/plugin.program.AEL.dev/NOTES.md

    http://forum.kodi.tv/showthread.php?tid=287826&pid=2407122#pid2407122

- * It seems AEL can't work with .ink file shortcuts.
+ * It seems AEL can't work with .lnk file shortcuts.
 Do you plan on working that in or should I start changing all the paths to my applications/games?

    http://forum.kodi.tv/showthread.php?tid=287826&pid=2405485#pid2405485